purbeshmitra/SOLOgenBench/README.md

 - More resilient to LLM training data contamination since each run generate new word list
 - Uses made up words from random letters with proper group classification in context
 - Prevents ambiguity of verb/noun/adjective classification of English words
+- No word or sentence structure memorization from training or even inference
+- Makes the LLM focus on chunks of tokens together due to random letters in words

 ### The following features of SOLOBench still applies to this version: